isomerpages/nlb-mobile-guide/spotlight/wellbeing/2020-07-29-random-acts-of-kindness.md

 <i>Christopher L. Kukk</i><br/>
 <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=54B8767A-5E0D-4B9C-80C8-06C79F1362B3"><img src="/images/PL14-The-compassionate-achiever.jpg" style="width:300px; text-align:left;"></a><br/>
 HarperCollins, 2017.<br/>
 The Compassionate Achiever explains how compassionate actions tend to result in more constructive relationships, improved intelligence and resiliency.
-The skills required are listening, understanding, connecting and acting and he also gives examples and strategies to acquire these.<br/>
+The skills required are listening, understanding, connecting and acting and the writer also gives examples and strategies to acquire these.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=54B8767A-5E0D-4B9C-80C8-06C79F1362B3">with the app</a>&#128241; or <a href="https://nlb.overdrive.com/media/54B8767A-5E0D-4B9C-80C8-06C79F1362B3">online</a>&#128187;.<br/>

 <h5>Doing Good Better: How Effective Altruism Can Help You Make a Difference</h5>